Complete Guide to the #1 Salesforce Feature: The Dynamic Forms

 We can make both fields and entire field components conditionally visible.
 The complete game changer is how the conditional field (set field visibility) shows up in edit mode without requiring the user to save or reload the page.

-Field visibility and Field Section visibility behave differently, which is something to keep in mind.
-Fields are more dynamic than other elements because they are examined in real-time, even though both can be configured to appear or remove based on filters we define (as a user makes changes).
+Field visibility and field section visibility behave differently, which is something to keep in mind.
+Fields are more dynamic than other elements because they are examined in real-time, even though both can be configured to appear or disappear based on filters we define (as a user makes changes).
 This implies that a field could appear or disappear while a user is changing a record.
 The user must save the record before a new section appears or disappears in Field Sections since they are only evaluated after the record is saved.

 4. Plan Page Performance